macj314/super-galactic-age-calculator/src/README.md

 This application will follow a the Test Driven Developement method.
 Each spec below will have a corresponding test with an expected outcome.

 * Return the age in Mercury years.
-* Return the age in Venus years
-* Return the age in Mars years
-* Return the age in Jupiter years.

-* Determine how many years the user has left to live on any of the above planets.

-* If the user has surpassed their life expectancy, return the number of years they've lived past that date.